Get started today.

 Our SaniDry™™ Dehumidifier is able to remove 100 pints of water each day, with digital controls that allow you to set the humidity level of your basement.
 A powerful blower motor keeps the air circulating through your basement -- drying the entire space.

 The SaniDry™™ is more than just a dehumidifier.
 An air filtration system allows it remove allergens and particles from the basement air as small as 2 microns.
 An optional odor filter can help to eliminate musty smells and odors.
 It's just what you need for a cleaner, drier, healthier basement space!

 More about our SaniDry™ XP™ Dehumidifier

 Your local Basement Systems dealer has the experience, training, and products you need to upgrade your damp, musty basement and transform it into dry, usable space in your home.
 Our products are designed to create permanent solutions for your home that create a more attractive and beautiful space for you and your family.

 Our International Waterproofing Network includes locally owned and operated dealers throughout Canada and the United States.
-To schedule a free dry basement quote, contact us by phone or e-mail today!
+To schedule a free dry basement estimate, contact us by phone or e-mail today!